Elisabeth Murdoch denies she wants top News Corp job

 Speaking at the Edinburgh Television Festival, she said that as a daughter it had been heartbreaking to see Rupert Murdoch humbled by the scandal which engulfed his News of the World newspaper, but played down her own ambitions.

-"I really harbor absolutely no ambition for a top job (as head of News Corp)," she told a question and answer session.
+"I really harbour absolutely no ambition for a top job (as head of News Corp)," she told a question and answer session.

 Elisabeth Murdoch, who runs a television production company, cast herself as the moral face of the Murdoch children following a speech on Thursday evening when she took aim at her younger brother James.